shah/linux-user-conf/README.md

     lxrun /uninstall /full /y
     lxrun /install

-Default umask seems to be 0000 (RW for world, yuck)
+Default umask seems to be 0000 (RW for world, yuck).

-    sudo echo "umask 0022" >> /etc/profile
+Uncomment (or add if it's not there) "umask 0022" in ~/.profile

 Sudo doesn’t inherit root’s HOME.
 Add the following in your /etc/sudoers somewhere:

     Defaults always_set_home